Chapter 5

 His brow furrowed.
 "Helia—"

 "I said I understand."
-I moved past him into the house, and he let me go.
+I walked past him into the house.
+He didn't stop me.

 That night, I dismantled our marriage piece by piece.

-The jewelry box came first.
-Earrings from our first anniversary.
-A bracelet from some forgotten birthday.
-I lined them on the vanity like evidence at a trial.
-Then the photographs—us at the charity gala where he'd danced with me once before vanishing into smoke-filled backrooms; our wedding day, his smile tight while I beamed like a fool who believed in fairy tales.
+First, the jewelry box—earrings from our first anniversary, a bracelet from some forgotten birthday.
+I lined them up on the vanity like evidence on a courtroom table.
+Then the photographs—us at a charity gala where he'd danced one song with me before disappearing into smoke-filled back rooms; our wedding day, his smile stiff while I beamed like a fool who believed in fairy tales.

 My fingers found the sapphire necklace last.

-I held it to the lamplight, watching blue fire dance across the facets.
-Orion had clasped it around my throat on my eighteenth birthday, his breath warm against my ear, his body solid behind mine.
+I held it up to the light, watching blue fire dance across the facets.
+On my twenty-second birthday, Orion had fastened it around my neck himself.
+His breath warm against my ear, his body solid behind mine.

-"Sapphires mean forever," he'd murmured.
-"I'll always protect you, piccola.
+"Sapphires mean forever," he'd whispered.
+"I'll protect you always, piccola.
 Always."

-I set it on the nightstand beside the divorce papers.
+I set the necklace on the nightstand beside the divorce papers.
 Let him find them together.
-Let him wonder—for once in his goddamn life—what it felt like to be the one left behind.
+Let him taste what it felt like to be left behind, for once in his life.

-The grandfather clock struck two when I heard him in the corridor.
+When the clock struck two, I heard movement in the hallway.

 I was pulling the last of my clothes from the closet when the bedroom door swung open.

-Three unsteady strides and he was on me.
-His hand closed around my wrist, spinning me hard.
-My shoulder blades hit the wall, his body crowding close, caging me in.
-Heat poured off his skin.
-I could count his heartbeats through his shirt.
+Three swaying steps and he was in front of me.
+His hand closed around my wrist and yanked—my shoulder blades hit the wall, his body pressing close, pinning me in place.

-"You're not leaving."
+"You can't leave."
 The words slurred, desperate.
-"You don't get to leave me."
+"You can't leave me."

-His forehead dropped against mine.
-I could taste the whiskey on his breath, feel the rough scrape of his jaw.
-One hand flattened against the wall by my head; the other slid to my hip, thumb pressing into the hollow there.
+His forehead dropped against mine, stubble scraping my skin.
+One hand braced on the wall beside my head, the other sliding to my hip, thumb pressing into the hollow there.

-For one terrible moment, I wanted to melt into him.
-To pretend this was real.
-That he was here for me.
+For one terrifying moment, I wanted to melt into him.
+Wanted to pretend this was real—that he had come for me, gotten drunk for me, lost control for me.

-His lips grazed the corner of my mouth.
+His lips brushed the corner of my mouth.

-I shoved him hard.
-He stumbled back, confusion clouding his face, and I realized he didn't even know.
-Didn't know whose name had spilled from his lips while he held me.
+Then I saw his eyes.
+He didn't know.
+Didn't know whose name had slipped out while he held me.

 "Open your eyes."
-My voice came out shredded.
+My voice was already breaking apart.
 "Look at me, Orion.
-Who the hell am I?"
+Who am I?"

 I stepped around him and walked out of the bedroom.

-The tears came in the hallway—silent, scalding.
-I pressed my palm hard against my mouth and kept moving.
-Past the portraits of Maynard patriarchs who'd built this empire on blood and silence.
-Past the study where I'd tricked him into signing our end.
-Past the foyer where I'd once believed I could belong.
+Past the portraits of Maynard ancestors.
+Past the study where I'd tricked him into signing the end of us.
+Past the foyer where I once believed I could belong.

 At dawn, I stood in the driveway with a single suitcase.

-Michael was already there, leaning against a black sedan, arms crossed.
-He didn't ask questions—just gave me a slow nod and something that looked almost like respect.
+Michael was already there, arms crossed, leaning against a black sedan.
+He asked no questions—just gave me a slow nod, something close to respect in his eyes.

 "Take care of yourself out there," he said quietly.